xelpool/Xatum/specification.md

 }
 ```

-### C2S ping packet
+### S2C ping packet
-Ideally sent by client every minute or so, can be used to measure latency and keep connection alive.
+Sent by server, can be used to measure latency and check if connection is alive.
 ```
 ping~{}
 ```

-### S2C pong packet
+### C2S pong packet
-A reply by server back to the client.
+A reply to the ping packet.
+If the client does not send the packet, server may interrupt the
+connection.
 ```
 pong~{}
 ```